How to Visit: 10 Tips for Visiting Duomo di Milano For the Perfect Trip

 Foreign visitors have often been manipulated by individuals selling unauthorized tickets and tours at very high costs.

-Hence, we suggest you book your tickets online to have the best experience.
+Hence, we suggest booking your tickets online for the best experience.

 A guided tour offers the best experience of touring Duomo di Milano.